 In the simplest kind of study, the group we are looking at is divided randomly in two.
-One group receives the benefits of a program or intervention, and the other does not.
-We are basically flipping a coin for each person to decide whether they receive a program or not.
+One group receives a program or intervention, and the other does not.
+Since assignment to each group is random, everyone has equal probability of receiving the program or not.

 With random assignment, each person in the study has the same chance of being assigned to a group as another person.
 This ensures that as long as the two groups are large enough, they will on average be statistically identical.
 Any change which we then observe between the two groups can be attributed entirely to the program or intervention itself, rather than other external or unobserved factors.

 What do IPA partner organizations gain from their involvement in IPA projects?